mereluo/flashcard-generator/README.md

 ## Usage

 1. Upload a PDF to generate flashcards automatically.
-2. Choose a predefined set of flashcards (Definitions or Q&A format).
+2. Choose the selected type of card number, role and purpose, or customize your flashcard generation prompt.
 3. Edit flashcards using the interactive editor.
 4. Navigate through flashcards using the carousel or list view.